chundley/clash.tools/doc/app.md

 ## App server setup and configuration in production
-This document outlines the steps to set up the Siftrock application in production.
+This document outlines the steps to set up the application in production.

 ### ct-app[n]
 Each app server should be exactly the same other than host name